360er0/COMBO/README.md

 # COMBO
 COMBO is jointly trained neural tagger, lemmatizer and dependency parser implemented in python 3 using Keras framework.
-It took part of [*2018 CoNLL Universal Dependency shared task*](http://universaldependencies.org/conll18/) and ranked 4th/5th in the [*official evaluation*](http://universaldependencies.org/conll18/results.html).
+It took part in [*2018 CoNLL Universal Dependency shared task*](http://universaldependencies.org/conll18/) and ranked 4th/5th in the [*official evaluation*](http://universaldependencies.org/conll18/results.html).

 ## Usage
 Training your own model: